Skip to main content

 Methodology

-• Preparing a questionnaire that will be the basis for the public consultation planned by the European Commission for the second quarter (year)
+• Preparing a questionnaire that will be use in the Public Consultation planned for the first quarter of 2025,

 Timeline